-Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)
+Policy Toward Large-Scale Purchases of GMO Internet Group, Inc. Shares (Takeover Defense Measures)

-Policy concerning Large-Scale Purchases of GMO shares has been adopted by the Board of Directors at a meeting held on March 13, 2006, and all the Directors have been in favor of the countermeasures.
-Since then, the initial GMO’s Board of Directors’ meeting, held after the Annual General Shareholders Meeting scheduled for every year, has decided to continue such policy.
+Policy concerning Large-Scale Purchases of GMO Internet Group, Inc. (the “Company”) shares has been adopted by the Board of Directors at a meeting held on March 13, 2006, and all the Directors have been in favor of the countermeasures.
+Since then, the initial Board of Directors’ meeting, held after the Annual General Shareholders Meeting scheduled for every year, has decided to continue such policy.

-After taking into consideration the amendment of the Companies Act of Japan and other relevant laws and regulations, judicial decision, responses from the financial instruments exchange and other public services, recent changes in the social and economic conditions, as well as progress in the debate on takeover defenses measures, GMO’s Board of Directors will continue to revise the Policy if necessary in order to maintain and increase the common interests of GMO shareholders and GMO’s corporate value.
+After taking into consideration the amendment of the Companies Act of Japan and other relevant laws and regulations, judicial decision, responses from the financial instruments exchange and other public services, recent changes in the social and economic conditions, as well as progress in the debate on takeover defenses measures, our Board of Directors will continue to revise the Policy if necessary in order to maintain and increase the common interests of our shareholders and our corporate value.

-The Company has decided at the Board of Directors meeting held on July 20, 2020 to make slight changes to the policy (such policy, after the change, shall be hereinafter referred to as the “Policy”).
+The Company has decided at the Board of Directors meeting held on July 19, 2022 to make changes to part of the policy (such policy, after the change, shall be hereinafter referred to as the “Policy”).

-There are no proposals for Large-Scale Purchases of GMO shares as of today.
+There are no proposals for Large-Scale Purchases of the Company shares as of today.

-GMO’s Board of Directors believes that because GMO is a public company and GMO shares are freely traded, trading in GMO shares should be left in the hands of markets, and any decision concerning the acceptability of a Large-Scale Purchase*1 by a Large-Scale Purchaser*2 among a Certain Group*3 should ultimately be left to GMO shareholders who own GMO shares.
+Our Board of Directors believes that because the Company is a public company and its shares are freely traded, trading in the Company shares should be left in the hands of markets, and any decision concerning the acceptability of a Large-Scale Purchase*1 by a Certain Group*2 should ultimately be left to the Company shareholders who own the Company shares.

-Should a Large-Scale Purchase be contemplated, we believe that it is indispensable that, in order to allow our shareholders to decide on the acceptability of the Large-Scale Purchase, not only the information provided in a one-sided manner by the Large-Scale Purchaser, but also information from GMO’s Board of Directors, which is entrusted with the company’s operations and information including assessments and opinions of GMO’s Board of Directors with respect to the Large-Scale Purchase should be provided.
+Should a Large-Scale Purchase be contemplated, we believe that it is indispensable that, in order to allow our shareholders to decide on the acceptability of the Large-Scale Purchase, not only the information provided in a one-sided manner by the Large-Scale Purchaser*3, but also information from our Board of Directors, which is entrusted with the company’s operations and information including assessments and opinions of our Board of Directors with respect to the Large-Scale Purchase should be provided.

 (1) Internet Infrastructure business;